sdiehl/wiwinwlh/tutorial.md

 user interface which will enable the interface to send and receive form data form data.

+First we define a custom `User` datatype and using generic deriving we can derive the serializer from URI form data automatically.

 ```haskell
 data User = User {name :: Text, userId :: Int}